Codin-bee/NoteTransformer/README.md

 # Note Transformer
-.....some text soon™.....
-Modified transformer architecture, implemented from scratch, modified and train to be able to generate simple piano music.
+A custom-built and modified Transformer architecture, implemented from scratch with the goal of reducing the number of parameters while maintaining performance.
+Custom embeddings were developed, and a specialized layer was added to enhance the model's ability to generate simple piano music.
+Certain components of the architecture were simplified to further decrease parameter count, optimizing it for more efficient training.
+While initially trained on a single dataset, future iterations will explore the use of multiple datasets to improve generalization and music quality.

 ## Coventions